McKael/madonctl/configuration.md

 madonctl -i mastodon.social code $CODE > config_file.yaml
 ```

+Note that if you have set up madonctl to use a default theme, you will have
+to force the output with `-o plain` to get the example configuration file.

 ## Settings

 All the available settings should be displayed with *config dump* (assuming